 FLORIDA TEENS READ 2018-2019

 Get ready for the 2018-2019 FTR books!
 Students who read all 15 books will be entered into a drawing for Barnes & Noble gift cards.
-Get started and keep posted for further information about program details.
+Voting polls open on March 18th for students who have read one or more books.
 Click HERE and scroll down to read about the FTR books.

 FLORIDA SHINES - Experiencing test anxiety?
 Want to increase your test scores?
 Check out Florida Shines for tips on these and other topics.
 Learn more at FloridaShines.org